-Qualified students, especially those interested in transfer to a 4-year Engineering Technology program, are encouraged to take higher level courses in Math, Physics, and Chemistry.
+Qualified students, especially those interested in transfer to a 4-year Engineering Technology program, are encouraged to take higher level courses in Math, Physics and Chemistry.
+ASET 101 meets the CollegeÖs Natural Sciences requirement.
 Students interested in obtaining the BMET Proficiency Certificates should take BMET 101, BMET 102, BMET 201 and BMET 202.
-Students interested in obtaining the PTEC Proficiency Certificates should take ASET 101, ASET 130 and PTEC 103

-Directed Electives should be chosen in consultation with an Advisor, from the list below:

-- Any PTEC course above PTEC 103 - (PTEC 111, 115, 125 and 135 needed for PTEC 2 Proficiency Certificate) - BMET 103 needed for BMET Proficiency Certificate I - BMET 203 needed for BMET Proficiency Certificate II - BIOL 108 needed for BMET Proficiency Certificate I - CIS 105, 106, 130, 150 - CIS 105 needed for BMET Proficiency Certificate I - CIS 150 needed for BMET Proficiency Certificate II - Any ELEC course above ELEC 120 - ELEC 124 and ELEC 130 needed for BMET Proficiency Certificate II - Management MNGT 121 or MNGT 141 - Any Chemistry course above CHEM 110 - · Any Engineering course - Any Physics course above PHYS 105 except PHYS 108 Descriptive Astronomy - Any Math course above FNMT 118 or MATH 118 except MATH 153 Mathematics of Personal Finance - CSCI 111 or 112 - ADC 103 - EASC 111 or EASC 111H

-Applied Science And Engineering Technology Proficiency Certificates

-Students are strongly encouraged to meet with a program advisor to assure completion of the ASET degree in conjunction with a proficiency certificate.

-Process Technology I Proficiency Certificate Biomedical Equipment Technician Proficiency Certificate I Biomedical Equipment Technician Proficiency Certificate II
+Directed Electives should be chosen in consultation with an Advisor, from the list below: □ BMET 103 needed for BMET Proficiency Certificate I □ BMET 203 needed for BMET Proficiency Certificate II □ BIOL 108 needed for BMET Proficiency Certificate I □ CIS 105, 106, 130, 150 □ CIS 105 needed for BMET Proficiency Certificate I □ CIS 150 needed for BMET Proficiency Certificate II □ Any ELEC course above ELEC 120 □ ELEC 124 and ELEC 130 needed for BMET Proficiency Certificate II □ Management MNGT 121 or MNGT 141 □ Any Chemistry course above CHEM 110 □ Any Engineering course □ Any Physics course above PHYS 105 except PHYS 108 Descriptive Astronomy □ Any Math course above FNMT 118 or MATH 118 except MATH 153 Mathematics of Personal Finance □ CSCI 111 or 112 □ ADC 103 □ EASC 111 or EASC 111H Students submit industry certifications and/or other documentation for consideration for prior learning assessment.
+Credits awarded through prior learning assessment may be utilized as general ASET credit and applied toward the directed elective requirement, even if there is not a specific course offered by the College that aligns with the prior learning.
+Applied Science And Engineering Technology Proficiency Certificates Students are strongly encouraged to meet with a program advisor to assure completion of the ASET degree in conjunction with a proficiency certificate.
+Biomedical Equipment Technician Proficiency Certificate I Biomedical Equipment Technician Proficiency Certificate II

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
-A more detailed explanation of the College's general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under ElectronicForms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the CollegeÕs general education requirements is also available.